Student Organizations

-Pre-Law Student Organization
+Pre-Law Student Association

 The Pre-Law Student Association (PLSA) is an on-campus organization focused on providing opportunities for students planning to attend law school.
 Guest speakers include professors, representatives from various law schools, lawyers, and current law students.